 Thank you to all the host locations for participating in the challenge!

 HeartLands Conservancy wants you to have fun during this self-guided challenge.
 You, therefore, agree to participate at your own risk.
 Each park in the Challenge will have different conditions, terrain, rules, and facilities.
 HeartLands Conservancy is not responsible for the condition of parks, trails, and facilities in the challenge that are not owned by HeartLands Conservancy.
 Participants will likely need to drive to various locations to participate in the challenge.
 HeartLands Conservancy is not responsible for weather and road hazards that may occur during your participation – please adhere to all traffic laws, road closures, and weather-related alerts.

 You agree to hold HeartLands Conservancy harmless for any accidents, injuries, or other problems that may arise during your participation in the Jingle Hike Challenge.
 By participating in the event, you – as well as anyone else in your photos – authorize HeartLands Conservancy to use your Jingle Hike photo submissions in social media and other HeartLands Conservancy publications, presentations, and marketing.

 HeartLands Conservancy reserves the right to delete posts and disqualify any participant who posts what we determine to be obscene, lewd, discriminatory, or indecent photos or posts during the course of the jingle hike challenge.

-Should you win a prize, HeartLands Conservancy will notify you via social media or email.
-We will not share your personal information with outside entities.
+Should you win a prize, HeartLands Conservancy will notify you via email.
+We will not share your personal information with outside entities without your permission.